Rex Walford Award

 2024 competition

-The theme for the Rex Walford Award 2024 is:
+The theme for the Rex Walford Award 2024 was: Choose Geography

-We are interested to see lesson plans and accompanying resources which encourage students to think about:
+We were interested to see lesson plans and accompanying resources which encouraged students to think about:

 Previous winners of the Rex Walford Award